kelvinsekx/portfolio/src/content/articles/gatsby-carousel/index.md

 ##**pit fall**

-this methid can be unhealthy for production purpose but it sure does provide a lot understanding and knowledge that can help out in the next tutorial.
-Also you can just clpne my repo to see how everything work on my side.
+this method can be unhealthy for production purpose but it sure does provide a lot understanding and knowledge that can help out in the next tutorial.
+Also you can just clone my repo to see how everything work on my side.
 ****
  <h3 style="color:#349077">
 **Joke Time : dedicated to Bukunmi**